-It marked the first time she had ever snapped at Wendy, and even the young girl knew it, judging how she fell silent at Charle's sudden tirade; how far she had crossed the line at that very moment.
+It marked the first time she had ever snapped at Wendy, and even the girl knew it, judging how she fell silent at Carla's sudden tirade; how far she had crossed the line at that very moment.

-"Now," Charle continued, her voice strangled and subdued.
+"Now," Carla continued, her voice strangled and subdued.
 "Now everything's going to come true."

 A suffocating pause settled between them.